 Cyber Security CV

-Peter Clark, a seasoned Cybersecurity Specialist, selected the Otago template to emphasise his extensive experience in the field of cybersecurity.
-He adeptly combines strategic planning, threat analysis, and cross-functional cooperation to bolster cybersecurity outcomes.
+Peter Clark, a seasoned Cyber Security Specialist, selected the Otago template to emphasise his extensive experience in the field of cyber security.
+He adeptly combines security operations, threat detection, and cross-functional cooperation to bolster cybersecurity outcomes.

 Cyber Security CV example